OkayHughes/open-lab-notebook/src/posts/MPAS/made_to_measure_mpas.md

 I move `mpas_esmf.nc` to `~/grids/x4.${NCELLS}/x4.${NCELLS}.esmf.coupling.nc`.

-If you know how to use MPAS
+If you know how to use MPAS, then you can now use these exactly like the files provided by MPAS themselves.